 F3 is deprecated as of Dec 2020

 F3 was an experiment.
 Half art project, half commercial endeavor.
-By putting F3 on the App Store, I learned that no one codes, and documentation, coding support and a community forum is very important.
+By putting F3 on the App Store, I learned that code as an interface is not great for humans, and documentation, coding support and a community forum is very important.
 Sometime I forget I’ve been coding for ~15 years and what is easy for me to wrap my head around might not be easy for others.
 I’d like to apologize to all the customers who reached out via email asking for help getting started.
 I should have planned better for supporting this app.
 Definitely a good lesson learned for the next one.